Most of Your “Urgent” Tasks Are Lying to You

 For every item on your brain dump list, ask:

-- Does this task have a real, externally imposed deadline within the next 24-48 hours?
-If yes, it’s urgent.
-If the pressure is internal (“I just feel like I should do this soon”), it probably isn’t urgent.
+- Does this task have a real, externally imposed deadline within the next 24 to 48 hours?
+If yes, it is urgent.
+If the pressure is internal (“I just feel like I should do this soon”), it probably is not urgent.

-- Does completing this task directly advance one of my top 2-3 goals?
-If yes, it’s important.
-If it’s helpful but not connected to your main objectives, it isn’t important by this framework’s definition.
+- Does completing this task directly advance one of my top two to three goals?
+If yes, it is important.
+If it is helpful but not connected to your main objectives, it is not important by this framework’s definition.

 Place each task in its quadrant.
-When you’re torn on a task’s classification, default to “not urgent” or “not important” — people almost always overestimate urgency and overrate importance [1].
+When you are torn on a task’s classification, default to “not urgent,” because people almost always overestimate urgency, choosing time-sensitive work over higher-value tasks even when the payoff is smaller [1].

 Step 4: Assign an Action to Each Quadrant